 Team Action Planning

 You’ve completed your first Team Discovery Session and you want to know what’s next.
-How do you take what you learned in your session and begin applying it to your day to day?
-It will probably come as no surprise to you that significant change takes time.
+How do you take what you learned in your session and begin applying it day-to-day?
+It probably comes as no surprise that significant change takes time.
 That’s where the Team Action Planner comes in – you can use the planner to find actions and help uncover blind spots that are specific to your team.